about_us/ib_pyp/bmes_poi_2024_1.pdf#bmes POI 2024

 What other IB Programmes are offered in PWCS?

 The International Baccalaureate Middle Years Programme (IBMYP) serves students in grades 6 - 10.
-The programme is offered at Godwin and Beville Middle Schools leading into Gar-Field High School and at Stonewall Middle School leading into Stonewall Jackson High School.
-The International Baccalaureate Diploma Programme is offered for students in grades 11 and 12 at Gar-Field and Stonewall Jackson High Schools.
+The programme is offered at Hampton and Beville Middle Schools leading into Gar-Field High School and at Unity Braxton Middle School leading into Unity Reed High School.
+The International Baccalaureate Diploma Programme is offered for students in grades 11 and 12 at Gar-Field and Unity reed High Schools.

 How are all IB Programmes similar?